MicrosoftDocs/sql-docs/docs/database-engine/database-mirroring/create-a-database-mirroring-endpoint-for-windows-authentication-transact-sql.md

 ---
 title: "Create a database mirroring endpoint (Transact-SQL)"
-description: Use Transact-SQL to create a database mirroring endpoint using Windows Authentication. ms.custom: seo-lt-2019 ms.date: "05/17/2016" ms.prod: sql
+description: Use Transact-SQL to create a database mirroring endpoint using Windows Authentication in SQL Server. ms.custom: seo-lt-2019 ms.date: "05/17/2016" ms.prod: sql